Suggested Searches

 Why does NASA use bed rest studies?

 Space travel is expensive and dangerous, but understanding the effects of living in space is critical if we are to send humans to Mars.
 Without gravity pulling blood flow to the legs, astronaut’s heads fill with fluids resulting in “puffy-head, bird-legs” syndrome.
-During bed rest studies, researches study the effects of fluid shifts in participants’ bodies, as well as bone and muscle loss often experienced in weightlessness.
+During bed rest studies, researchers study the effects of fluid shifts in participants’ bodies, as well as bone and muscle loss often experienced in weightlessness.

 Who takes part?